 - Add both locales to your Project

-- Create an Adaptation Workflow for the child locale
+- Create an Adaptation Workflow for the secondary locale

-- Make the Adaptation Workflow the default workflow for the child locale
+- Make the Adaptation Workflow the default workflow for the secondary locale

 - Enable cross-locale leverage in your Linguistic Package